After Approval

 After you have completed your research, you will need to close the study.
 In most cases, study data should be kept in a secure location (hard copy or electronic) for a minimum of three years.
 Some retention times may be longer; contact IRB should you have questions.

 Follow these steps to close a study.
+Note that these are the same steps followed as submitting a Continuing Review.

 If you have any questions about these processes, please contact irb@purdue.edu.